 - For-hire (also called non-owned) vehicle coverage: This is designed to provide liability coverage for your company in the event that one of your employees is responsible for a collision while using their personal vehicle to do company business.

 - Bobtail insurance coverage: This is meant to offer coverage for tractors at times when they are being operated without a trailer in tow.
 This coverage is applicable even if the truck is being driven for non-commercial purposes at the time of the accident, such as to or from a job site.

 - Loading and unloading coverage: This is designed to provide financial compensation to your business or your clients if products or merchandise are damaged while being loaded to or unloaded from your company vehicles.

 - Towing and labor coverage: This can provide compensation for specialized roadside assistance for your company vehicles if they become disabled while on the road.

 It may be beneficial to discuss your company’s unique coverage needs with an insurance professional who can advise you about your options and help you determine appropriate coverage amounts.

 Start Comparing Commercial Auto Insurance Quotes in Alaska

 Trusted Choice agents can be found in several locations throughout Alaska, so you may be able to find one close to your home or business.
-Contact a local agent to get more information and you can start comparing commercial auto insurance quotes in no time.
+Contact an independent agent to get more information and you can start comparing commercial auto insurance quotes in no time.